: An elderly person who carries racist attitudes and/or uses racial terms now considered derogatory.

 I don't want to be the one who has to back to the main trope

-and tell Gran that she doesn't has N-Word Privileges
+and tell Gran that she doesn't have N-Word Privileges